abratchik/esp32-cam-webserver/README.md

 ### Preparing the Web Server storage.
-You will need to copy the content of the **data** folder from this repository to the storage, which can be either a micro SD flash memory card or the built-in flash memory with Little FS file system.
+You will need to copy the content of the **data** folder from this repository to the storage, which can be either a micro SD flash memory card or the built-in flash memory file system.

 **IMPORTANT!** Without the storage and content of the data folder on it, the sketch will not start.